 Medical Director & Co-Founder

-Dr. Ronn has a variety of research interests, particularly in fertility preservation and disparities in fertility care.
-She has published her work in peer reviewed medical journals, presented at national and international conferences, and has contributed to the Canadian guidelines on fertility preservation.
-At the moment, she is working on national guidelines on more inclusive fertility care for sexual and gender minorities.
-Dr. Ronn has won numerous scholarships and awards, and has been the recipient of significant research grants.
+Dr. Ronn has pursued a variety of research initiatives and continues to carefully follow challenges in fertility preservation and disparities in fertility care.
+She has published in peer reviewed medical journals, presented at national and international conferences, and has helped author the Canadian Guidelines on Fertility Preservation.

 Dr. Ruth Ronn (she/her)